jaredmcateer/eslint-plugin-shouldjs/lib/rules/no-property-assertions/no-property-assertion.md

 The `"extends": "@jaredmcateer/shouldjs:recommended"` property in a configuration file enables this rule.

-Disallows ending a should-js chain with a property instead of a method.
+Disallows ending a Should.js chain with a property instead of a method.

-Should-js does not use properties for assertions but it is a common gotcha with certain assertions.
+Should.js does not use properties for assertions but it is a common gotcha with certain assertions.

 When checking by the CallExpression you can configure the `shouldVarNames` in the `settings` property of the eslint config to limit which variable names will be checked.